FREE Vehicle Search

 Tire Alignment and Tread: The condition and function of your tires will be tested, with a professional taking a look at everything from your tire pressure to the depth of tread your tires have left.
 The correct tire pressure will depend on what type of vehicle you have, as well as the weather in your region.
 For example, If you live in a colder climate, the pressure in your tires will fall more rapidly.

-The tread and the wear patterns present in your tires will also be tested.
+The tread and the outside wear patterns present in your tires will also be tested.
 If a tech sees that your tires are wearing down unusually or unevenly, that may mean that your alignment is off.
 This can reduce the fuel efficiency of your vehicle, as well as make tires fail unexpectedly.
-Tread depth is also important, and a tech will make sure that there is enough left to drive safely—the U.S. The Department of Transportation recommends that tires be replaced if their tread reaches 2/32, though your area may have stricter laws.
+Tread depth is also important, and a tech will make sure that there is enough left to drive safely.
+During a vehicle safety inspection, the U.S. Department of Transportation recommends that tires be replaced if their tread reaches 2/32, though your area may have stricter laws.

-Exhaust Components: An inspection will also examine your exhaust pipe, manifold, oxygen sensor, tailpipe, and muffler.
-Any leaks or damage causing some noise will be flagged during an inspection.
+Exhaust Components: A car inspection will also examine your exhaust pipe, manifold, oxygen sensor, tailpipe, and muffler.
+Any leaks or damage causing some noise will be flagged during a vehicle safety inspection.
 Issues with your exhaust can cause performance issues for your engine; with an exhaust leak, your engine won't be able to work correctly, and you'll have problems accelerating.

 As one of your car's most important safety features, the brake test is essential.
-Bad brakes can damage your tires, wearing them down quickly and raising the chance they will fail during travel.
+A vehicle safety inspection will identify bad brakes, which can damage your tires, wear them down quickly and increase the chance of failure during travel.
 If the accident is severe enough, this can result in damage to your vehicle, injury, and even death.

-Auxiliary Systems: The rest of the inspection will cover all other components of your car, including:
+Auxiliary Systems: The rest of the vehicle inspection will cover all other components of your car, including:

 - Lights (turn signals, brake lights, headlights, etc.)